olivesarenice/social-fitness/notes/open-issues.md

 1. Beautify the HomePage with icons - including abstracting the timestamp conversion and activity_class > emoji conversion functions [x]
 3. Host app on Vercel for user feedback  [x]

+17 June
+2. Enable 'give support' like (cheers) button on activities on home page [x]

-12 June
+17 June
 1. Add gamification elements
-2. Enable 'give support' like (cheers) button on activities on home page

 # Features